 Yes

-Do women have there own tournaments?
+Do women have their tournaments?

-Yes take a look at the video below
+Yes, take a look at the video below

 How do I know what’s expected of me if I sign up for a tournament?

-You will learn everything you need to know during the Observer Training Course
+You will learn everything you need to know during the Observer Training Course.

 Where can I take the Observer Training Course?

-Yes, there is but it is a nominal fee of $250.00.
-For this fee you receive the following:
+Yes, there is, but it is a nominal fee of $250.00.
+For this fee, you receive the following:

 • IGFTO membership for the year